Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Related Works

-Legal interpretation has been a longstanding challenge in the field of legal NLP \cite{nyarko2022statistical}.
+Legal interpretation is the process of identifying the meaning of legal texts \cite{holmes1898theory}.
+It has been a longstanding challenge in the field of legal NLP \cite{nyarko2022statistical}.
 Initially, rule-based methods \cite{waterman1981models,paquin1991loge} provide users with tribunal decisions and doctrinal works to establish the meaning of open-textured legal concepts in specific contexts.
-With the advancement of deep learning, research \cite{savelka2021discovering,savelka2021legal} has used pretrained language models to retrieve sentences from legal cases that are useful for explaining legal concepts.
+With the advancement of deep learning, researchs \cite{savelka2021discovering,savelka2021legal} use pre-trained language models to retrieve sentences from legal cases which are useful to explain legal concepts.

-With the rapid progress of large language models, recent studies have also tried to use LLM to interpret legal texts. \citet{jiang-etal-2024-leveraging} use LLMs to generate stories to make the law more accessible for the public.
-However, the story-based explanation is not precise enough to help legal professionals, like lawyers or judges. \citet{coan2024artificial} uses GPT to directly generate constitutional interpretation and \citet{engel2024professor} further adds relevant cases to the input as references.
-These studies illustrate that using LLM to interpret legal concepts is possible, although they only evaluate one or two concepts, and whether their method could generalize to other concepts is uncertain. \citet{savelka2023explaining} proposes a general framework that could leverage previous judgments to generate legal concept interpretation.
-It proves that augmenting the LLM with human-extracted relevant judgments could improve the interpretation quality and eliminate the issue of hallucination.
-However, the explanatory sentences it uses are manually selected from judgments, which is costly.
+With the rapid progress of LLMs, recent studies have also tried to use LLMs to interpret legal texts. \citet{jiang-etal-2024-leveraging} use LLMs to generate stories to make the law more accessible to the public.
+However, the story-based explanation is not precise enough to help legal professionals like lawyers or judges. \citet{coan2024artificial} use GPT to directly generate constitutional interpretation and \citet{engel2024professor} further add relevant cases to the input as references.
+These studies illustrate that using LLMs to interpret legal concepts is possible.
+However, they only evaluate one or two concepts.
+It remains uncertain whether their method could generalize to other concepts. \citet{savelka2023explaining} propose a general framework that could leverage valuable sentences from previous judgments to interpret legal concepts.
+It proves that augmenting the LLM with relevant sentences could improve the interpretation quality and eliminate the issue of hallucination.
+However, its valuable sentences are manually selected from judgments, which is costly.

-Different from previous work, we propose a fully automatic framework for legal concept interpretation.
-This framework leverages existing cases to generate interpretations for any concept without requiring any human involvement.
-Moreover, previous studies have predominantly relied on human evaluation to assess the quality of interpretations generated by large language models.
-To provide an objective and reproducible evaluation benchmark, we introduce an automatic evaluation task called Legal Concept Entailment and provide a corresponding dataset.